wilsonify/wilsonify.github.io/content/recipes/BLACK BEAN TORTAS WITH COCONUT CHIPOTLE MAYO25.md

 powder, and cumin and cook for another 30 seconds.
 Add the beans and broth and stir that

-shit up.
+   up.
 Let it come to a simmer and then turn down the heat real low.
 Using a potato masher

 or big-ass spoon, smash up all those beans as best you can.
 Think chunky guacamole.
 Add the

 lime juice and then taste.
-Add some salt or more spices if that’s the kinda shit you’re into.
+Add some salt or more spices if that’s the kinda    you’re into.

 Now turn off the heat and make a torta.

 3 Grab a toasted roll and smear with a bunch of the coconut chipotle mayo.
-Pile a fuckton of
+Pile a  ton of

 the beans on the bottom half.
-In between, add whateverthefuck you want.
+In between, add whateverthe  you want.
 Lettuce, tomatoes,

-red onion, and some avocado are some time-tested choices, but be creative and shit.
+red onion, and some avocado are some time-tested choices, but be creative and   .
 Serve right

 away with some extra hot sauce.

 ## Modifications
-Yeah, chia seeds, like the fucking chia pet.
+Yeah, chia seeds, like the  chia pet.
 They are rich in omega-3s and full of fiber.
 If you can’t find them,

 flaxseeds are an OK sub.